-019 Councillor Giacomo Arnott Councillor Glen Dunkley

-- 1) Endorses the revised Naming and Renaming of Reserves Policy shown at (ATTACHMENT 1). - 2) Places the revised Naming and Renaming of Reserves Policy, as amended on public exhibition for a period of 28 days and should no submissions be received, the policy be adopted, without a further report to Council. - 3) Revokes the Naming and Renaming of Reserves Policy dated 13 April 2021, Minute No. 079, should no submissions be received.
+019 Councillor Giacomo Arnott Councillor Glen Dunkley It was resolved that Council: 1) Endorses the revised Naming and Renaming of Reserves Policy shown at (ATTACHMENT 1) .
+Places the revised Naming and Renaming of Reserves Policy, as amended on public exhibition for a period of 28 days and should no submissions be received, the policy be adopted, without a further report to Council.
+Revokes the Naming and Renaming of Reserves Policy dated 13 April 2021, Minute No. 079, should no submissions be received.